Symplectic topology and ideal-valued measures: Introduction and main results

-\begin{rem} \begin{itemize} \item Any $A$-IVM on $M$ is also a symplectic $A$-IVQM. \item For brevity, from this point on we will refer to symplectic IVQMs simply as IVQMs. \item We only construct and use $A$-IVQMs satisfying invariance and vanishing, therefore henceforth \emph{all IVQMs are assumed to have these two properties}. \item Analogously to IVMs, we extend an $A$-IVQM $\tau$ to compact sets by
+\begin{rem} \begin{itemize} \item Any $A$-IVM on $M$ is also a symplectic $A$-IVQM. \item For brevity, from this point on we will usually refer to symplectic IVQMs simply as IVQMs. \item Analogously to IVMs, we extend an $A$-IVQM $\tau$ to compact sets by

-This satisfies the analogs of the monotonicity, additivity, quasi-multiplicativity, intersection, and invariance properties.
-Thanks to the second half of the vanishing property, if $K$ is a displaceable compact set, then the extension satsifes $\tau(K) = 0$.
-If $A$ is in addition finite-dimensional, then the second half of the vanishing property can be restated as follows: if $K$ is displaceable, then $\tau(K) = 0$. \item In the concrete examples of IVQMs we will construct the quasi-multiplicativity actually holds for more general pairs of subsets, see Sections \ref{ss:axioms_rel_SH_pairs}, \ref{sss:accel_data_descent}, but the stated property suffices for applications. \end{itemize}
+This extension satisfies the analogs of the monotonicity, quasi-mul\-ti\-pli\-cativity, and intersection properties. \item In the concrete examples of IVQMs we will construct the quasi-multiplicativity actually holds for more general pairs of subsets, see Sections \ref{ss:axioms_rel_SH_pairs}, \ref{sss:accel_data_descent}, but the stated property is easier to formulate, and it suffices for applications. \end{itemize}

 \end{rem}